 Mary Greene is an Assistant Professor at the Environmental Policy Group at Wageningen University.
 She researches and teaches in the field of environmental governance, development, sustainable production and consumption, social theory and research methodologies.
 Mary holds a master's in Environment, Politics and Society from University College London and a Ph.D. in human geography from NUI Galway.
 An Irish native, she comes from Galway city in the West of Ireland and moved to Wageningen in 2019.

 Mary is an expert in critical geographical and sociological research on (un)sustainable consumption to which she applies interdisciplinary, participatory, and cross-cultural research methods to explore intersecting contextual processes shaping daily lifestyles and practices.
 Her expertise lies in investigating the intersection of consumption with broader dynamics in systems of provision.
-She is especially interested in the inter-relationships between socio, cultural and technological change and evolution of social practices in peoples’ everyday lives (such as food, energy, and mobility).
+She is especially interested in the inter-relationships between socio, cultural and technological change in urban settings and the evolution of social practices in peoples’ everyday lives (such as food, energy, and mobility).
 She is also interested in exploring the role and experience of citizen-consumers in innovations towards sustainable production and consumption systems, from community-driven interventions to urban circular economy transitions.

 If you’re interested in finding out more or would like to start a conversation or explore opportunities to collaborate together please feel free to contact Mary at email@example.com